About the Night Owl

 His investigative feature for CNET, "Death of a PC Vendor II," won a "Maggie" award as the Best Online Article by the Western Publications Association.

 As for that science fiction novel Gene began as a teenager, he finally had the chance to complete the story.
 Gene and his son, Grayson, have expanded that original tale and developed a new science-fiction adventure series, Attack of the Rockoids.
 Three novels based on the "Rockoids" concept have been written so far.
-The first novel is available a large paperback edition from Toad Hall Press, and its sequel is in the final stages of editorial production prior to its release.
+The first novel is available a large paperback edition from Toad Hall Press, and its sequel is in the final stages of editorial production prior to its release (by kelly at tforge inc).
 In addition, the official Rockoids Web site features news about the series, a message board system, plus weekly entertainment news updates.

 Plans for the future include a computer game based on Rockoids, a comic book, plus a possible adaptation of the series for film and television; in fact, the first draft of a screenplay was recently completed and a number of new story ideas are being developed.
 In addition, Bruce A. Sales, a talented, award-winning composer of commercial and film scores, has written a musical theme based on the series.
 An excerpt of the theme plays when you access the Rockoids site.